Oluwatosin0/Portfolio/README.md

 Portfolio project exercise is fostered towards understanding how you can:

-1) parse a Figma design to build a UI
+1) Parse a Figma design to build a UI
-2) apply flexbox to elements in the page
+2) Use Flexbox to place elements in the page
+3) Use CSS Grid to place elements in the page
-3) build a portfolio website
+4) Build a portfolio website
-4) add linters
+5) Add linters
-5) use images and backgrounds to enhance the page
+6) Use images and backgrounds to enhance the page

 # This Project was built using: